JimmyLv/aws-sage-maker-stable-diffusion-next.js/README.md

 🐢🚀 This is a Node.js app!
 It's powered by:

-- [AWS Sage Maker](https://aws.amazon.com/sagemaker/), a platform for running machine learning models in the cloud.
+- [AWS Sage Maker](https://aws.amazon.com/sagemaker/), a platform for running machine learning models in the cloud. [notebook-stable-diffusion.ipynb](./notebook-stable-diffusion.ipynb)
 - [Stable Diffusion](https://huggingface.co/spaces/stabilityai/stable-diffusion), an open-source text-to-image generation model.
-- Next.js [server-side API routes](pages/api) for talking to the Replicate API
+- Next.js [server-side API routes](pages/api) for talking to the stable-diffusion-v1-5-endpoint API
-- Next.js React components for the inpainting GUI
+- Next.js React components for the painting GUI (or pure HTML version in [SampleWebApp](./SampleWebApp))
 - [Tailwind CSS](https://tailwindcss.com/) for styling
 - [Lucide](https://lucide.dev/) for Icons